microsoft/ApplicationInsights-iOS/README.md

 <a id="xcode"></a>
 ## Set up Xcode

-1. Drag & drop `AppInsights.embeddedframework` from your project directory to your Xcode project.
+1. Drag & drop `AppInsights.framework` from your project directory to your Xcode project.

 2. Similar to above, our projects have a group `Vendor`, so we drop it there.